 Cycle around the headland to the beginning of Under the Radar trail.
 Photo: Fiona O'Grady, Queensland Government.

-Cape Pallarenda Regional Park is at the end of Cape Pallarenda Road, 10 km north of the Townsville city centre.
+Cape Pallarenda Conservation Park is at the end of Cape Pallarenda Road, 10 km north of the Townsville city centre.
 The park is accessible by conventional vehicle.
 The gates are open from 6.30 am to 6.30 pm daily.

 The toilets and historic display are wheelchair-accessible.